Core entropy of quadratic polymonials: Introduction and Statement of Results

 \begin{theorem}[Local Maximal of Core Entropy] \lineclear The entropy function $h\colon\Circle\to[0,\log 2]$ has the following properties. \begin{enumerate} \item[a)] Every dyadic angle is an isolated local maximum of the entropy function.

-\item[b)] Conversely, every local maximum of $h$ is dyadic. \item[c)] Within every wake, the entropy function has a unique global maximum, and it occurs at the unique dyadic of lowest denominator in the wake. \end{enumerate} \end{theorem} We will prove this in Corollary~\ref{Cor:TiozzoConj}.
+\item[b)] Conversely, every local maximum of $h$ is dyadic. \item[c)] Within every wake, the entropy function has a unique global maximum, and it occurs at the unique dyadic angle of lowest denominator in the wake. \end{enumerate} \end{theorem} We will prove this in Theorem~\ref{Thm:TiozzoConj}.

-In Section~\ref{Sec:Definitions}, we define a wake as a closed interval in $\Circle$ bounded by two rational angles so that the corresponding rays land together (or more generally as any closed interval for which the two boundary angles have the same angled internal address, so the corresponding parameter rays land together at the same point in $\M$, or at least in its combinatorial models).
+In Section~\ref{Sec:Definitions}, we give all relevant definitions, in particular of the two entropy functions $h$ and $\tilde h$, and of invariant laminations; we define a wake as a closed interval in $\Circle$ bounded by two rational angles so that the corresponding rays land together (or more generally as any closed interval for which the two boundary angles have the same angled internal address, so the corresponding parameter rays land together at the same point in $\M$, or at least in its combinatorial models).

-Bill Thurston inspired a number of people to investigate core entropy.
-In particular, there are a survey on current work and open problems by Tan Lei~\cite{TanLeiEntropy}, a manuscript by Wolf Jung \cite{Jung}, and two manuscripts by Giulio Tiozzo \cite{TiozzoThesis,TiozzoPaper}.
-An independent proof of continuity of core entropy can be found in the recent manuscript \cite{TiozzoPaper}.
+The fundamental construction will be carried out in Section~\ref{Sec:TopSurgery}: we define a surgery construction of dyadic Hubbard trees (that is, Hubbard trees associated to external angles $a/2^k$) that lowers the dyadic exponent $k$ and increases the core entropy.
+We also describe the vein structure of $\M$ and introduce a relation $\lhd$ between dyadic veins.

+From this construction, it is no longer difficult to prove Tiozzo's conjecture on maxima of $h$; this will be done in Section~\ref{Sec:IrrationalTiozzoConj}: here we have to extend the estimates on entropy to non-dyadic external angles.
+We also discuss local minima of $h$ and $\tilde h$ in this section.

+In Section~\ref{Sec:Continuity} we then discuss continuity of entropy.
+The main result is that for any parameter $c\in\M$, if entropy is continuous along the (combinatorial) path from $0$ to that endpoint, then it is continuous in $\M$ at each of these points on the path.
+The difference is that we \emph{assume} continuity on a path, but continuity (the conclusion) makes a claim about an entire neighborhood in $\C$.
+It is known, by work of Tiozzo and Jung, that entropy along many paths in $\M$ is continuous, in particular to all dyadic endpoints.
+It remains to prove that entropy is continuous along paths to irrational endpoints of $\M$, and that we prove in Section~\ref{Sec:IrratEndpoints}.

+Finally, in a brief appendix, Wolf Jung discusses the relations of core entropy with biaccessibility dimension, and concludes that biaccessibility dimension is a continuous function as well.